blouyakis/emt_basic/module_2_test.md

 ### Q63 🟢
 **Front**
-Teen found supine with vomit and pill fragments.
-First action?
+You find a teenage male lying supine in his bedroom.
+You hear gurgling sounds from the patient's mouth and see vomit with pill fragments on the floor.
+You should:
 · Ventilate with O₂ · Chest thrusts · **Suction the airway** · Identify pills

 **Back**